-You’ll toss hot pasta in a rich blend of olive oil and butter, punched up with lots of garlic and a pinch of crushed red pepper.
+You’ll toss hot pasta in a simple lemon garlic butter sauce.
+A rich blend of olive oil and butter, punched up with lots of garlic and a pinch of crushed red pepper.
 Then fold in fresh parsley, lemon juice and zest to add lively freshness and zing.
 A final shower of nutty parmesan cheese rounds everything out.

 - Dry Spaghetti Noodles: Or any long, slender dry pasta.

 - Olive Oil: Use a good, flavorful one as it’s a major component of the sauce.

 - Butter: If you use unsalted butter, you’ll want to add a little extra salt at the end.

 - Lemon: You’ll need a whole lemon, ideally organic since you’ll be using the zest.

 - Fresh Parsley: Look for a perky, bright green bunch of flat leaf (Italian) parsley.

 - Garlic: Get the freshest, plumpest head you can find.
 You’ll be using 5 cloves of it!

 - Parmesan Cheese: Ideally Parmigiano-Reggiano or Grana Padano